 The Community Solar Pilot gives you the option to power your home or business with local solar energy.
 The pilot began in early 2019.

 Wind turbines use three blades to "catch" the kinetic energy of the wind and convert it to electrical energy.
 We're investing in land and offshore wind power because it's an abundant renewable resource.

 A group of wind turbines built close together is a wind farm.
 Compatible with livestock farming, wind farming provides another source of income for farmers in drought-prone rural communities.

-In August 2018, we announced the launch of our Coastal Offshore Wind pilot project – only the second such project in the country, and the first owned by an electric utility.
+Construction is underway on our Coastal Offshore Wind pilot project – only the second such project in the country, and the first owned by an electric utility.
 We expect it to enter service in 2020.
 The completed project will have the potential to power 500,000 homes.

 We are truly excited to bring offshore wind to Virginians for the first time.

 Nuclear power is the largest source of energy that emits no air pollution and the only one that can provide energy around the clock.

 Our carbon-free nuclear fleet will continue to play a central role in reducing and preventing carbon emissions.
 Our four nuclear stations provide enough energy to power 1.5 million homes in the Southeast, mid-Atlantic, and New England.